 The College of Health Sciences Biostatistics Core Facility provides statistical support to faculty and student investigators doing basic, translational, and clinical research.
 The facility’s primary roles are to provide methodological and statistical expertise for grant proposals and to help perform analyses for manuscripts.
-Additionally, the core facility is able to assist with complex dataset planning, data integration, and custom software solutions.

 Our goal is to establish long standing relationships, becoming collaborators with the Principal Investigators within the College.